 What are the benefits of Sansevieria plants?

 When there’s an increased flow of oxygen at your home or workspace, you will experience an improved mood and feel less stressed.

 It actually is capable of Crassulacean Acid Metabolism, which is the ability to perform a certain kind of photosynthesis in the dark.

 Prevents Air-Borne Allergies: Apart from reducing carbon dioxide and promoting oxygen, snake plant absorbs toxic volatile organic compounds present in the air, thereby minimizing the risk of airborne allergies.

 Considered good in Feng Shui: Snake plant brings purifying and protective energy to the house if placed in a good position.

-Do all snake plants clean the air?
+Do all Sansevieria plants clean the air?

 That’s why a lot of people consider it to be a good luck plant as it cleans the air around you while you sleep.

-Unlike most other plants that produce carbon dioxide in the night, the snake plant does the exact opposite by producing oxygen.
+Unlike most other plants that produce carbon dioxide at night, the snake plant does the exact opposite by producing oxygen.

 How often should I water Sansevieria?

-The frequency of watering sansevieria depends on the weather conditions, the temperature of the house, humidity, and lighting.
+The frequency of watering Sansevieria depends on the weather conditions, the temperature of the house, humidity, and lighting.

 The frequency can go up to 4 times per week if your surroundings experience intense heat as it will make the plant use more water.

 Is Sansevieria toxic to cats?

 Sansevieria is moderately toxic to cats.
 In rare cases, the plant can lead to a dermatological reaction but proves to be toxic only if the animal ingests it.

 How do you care for a Sansevieria cylindrica plant?